SvenMichaelKlose/tunix/README.md

 ### Errors

-Core functions return with the carry flag set if an error occurred.
+System calls that fail return with the carry flag set and the error code in the A register.

 ### Core zero page locations